-The survey results indicate that participants with relatively good knowledge of German humanitarian action are much more critical of its policy impact of the interviews, most of which were conducted with experts on German policy approaches.
+The survey results indicate that participants with relatively good knowledge of German humanitarian action are much more critical of its policy impact.
+This is further confirmed by the findings of the interviews, most of which were conducted with experts on German policy approaches.
 The majority of interviewees negated the idea that Germany had already achieved an appropriate balance between financial relevance as a payer and formative relevance as a player.
 They saw further great potential for development here, as well as the need for German leadership and commitment.
 "Its massive budget is not really acknowledged," and "the financial weight doesn't yet match the policy weight," says a representative of an international non-governmental organisation (INGO) at the UN Hub in Geneva.